 Translation: a Day of the Dead skull

-We love autumn because it’s full of festivities and Día de los Muertos is right up there in our list of favorite holidays.
-For this celebrations, there’s nothing more iconic than the calaveras, skulls made from alfeñique (a mixture of sugar, hot water and lemon) or clay, and heavily decorated with flowers, beads, feathers, icing and other decorations.
+We love autumn because it’s full of festivities, and the November holiday, Día de los Muertos, is right up there in our list of favorites.
+When it comes to this Mexican celebration of life and death, there’s nothing more iconic than the colorful calaveras, or sugar skulls.
+These offerings to the dead are typically made from alfeñique (a mixture of sugar, hot water and lemon) or clay, and are heavily decorated with flowers, beads, feathers, icing and more.

 You’ll find them adorning ofrendas (altars), paper crafts and other works of art.
 As such, they’re truly at the heart and soul (no pun intended) of this special festival.